AstraMeron/Fraud-Guard/README.md

 # 🛡️ Fraud-Guard: Production-Grade Fraud Detection

 ## 🛡️ Project Overview
-This project is a high-performance, end-to-end fraud detection system developed for the 10 Academy KAIM training.
+This project is a high-performance, end-to-end fraud detection system.
 It identifies fraudulent transactions by analyzing user behavior, geolocation data, and transaction patterns using a **Random Forest** architecture.

-The system is designed with a focus on **Engineering Excellence**, moving from research notebooks to a fully containerized "Model as a Service" (MaaS) architecture.

 ## 🚀 Key Features